 CLAW attendance has grown every year since it began.
 CLAW pricing and scheduling is designed so that most people buy the package, but in recent years we’ve also sold vendor mart and night party wristbands.
 Here are approximate attendance numbers (not counting bar parties), and actual package totals since 2013:

 CLAW donates all profits to community charities.
 The CLAW Board of Directors decides which charities to support and at what levels.

-Including money raised at CLAW Nation parties, CLAW has now donated more than $800,000, and supported almost 200 different community charities.
-A complete list of all CLAW distributions is available on the CLAW website under “about CLAW.”
+Including money raised at CLAW Nation parties, CLAW has now donated approximately $970,000, and supported almost 200 different community charities

 You pick the date, location and charities.
 You plan the event, and run it from start to finish.
 CLAW helps with publicity and sponsorship items, and provides an umbrella organization including insurance coverage and 501c3 tax exempt status.